-6.7 Computer Accounts and Software
+6.9 Computer Accounts and Software

-Students may not attempt to access or tamper with the class account or records of another student unless permission has been given by the class instructor and the student to whom the account is assigned.
+Students may not attempt to access or tamper with any electronic account or record of another student.
 Students may not inappropriately alter, attempt to gain access to, or disrupt availability of any academic records, course materials, and institutional computing tools without proper approval.